 With these maneuvers, a crane operator is able to move a load within a very large area.
 In fact, the largest freestanding tower crane, the Kroll K10000, covers the area of six football fields with its reach of 330 feet.
 Because of their enormous power, construction cranes move massive amounts of weight — thousands of pounds — with the simplicity of a joystick.

 Crane operators sit inside the cab and use controls to maneuver the crane.
 Each day, a crane operator must climb a ladder inside the tower — sometimes hundreds of feet — to get to the cab and start work for the day.
 Importantly, a crane operator must always perform daily safety checks before starting operations.

 Once in the cab, the crane operator has several key responsibilities:

 - Communicate with radio and hand signals to ensure a safe lift.

 - Monitor computer safety systems that keep track of wind speed and weight capacity limits.

 - Use joysticks to perform crane maneuvers like swings, hoists and trolley travel.

 Keeping an eye on computer safety systems is vital to a safe lift.
-A crane operator must always stay mindful of wind speed, as high winds makes crane maneuvers more complicated and potentially risky.
+A crane operator must always stay mindful of wind speed, as high winds make crane maneuvers more complicated and potentially risky.
 Additionally, a crane has different weight capacities depending on how far away the load is from the tower, so a crane operator uses a load moment indicator to make sure the lift stays within safe parameters at all times.

 To operate a crane, an operator uses two joysticks.
-The left joystick controls swing and trolley travel while the right joystick controls the hoist.
+The left joystick controls the swing and trolley travel while the right joystick controls the hoist.
 With careful movements, the operator can use just these two joysticks to safely move a load anywhere within the crane’s operating radius.

 Cranes Make Tall Buildings Possible